dauble/generator-tmproject/README.md

 - `package.json`: A list of dependencies for the Grunt tasks.

 ## Release History
+* 2013-12-17 - v1.4.0 - Use Sass instead of Compass because Sass is much faster
 * 2013-12-17 - v1.3.5 - Optimize RequireJS scripts
 * 2013-12-17 - v1.3.4 - Add conditional gitignore
 * 2013-12-17 - v1.3.3 - Fix .tmp directories not being accessible from web